Read on for our top 10 tips for cutting the cost of your car insurance, or compare quotes below and see if you could save by shopping around

 9. Pay upfront

 Although paying upfront for your car insurance can be a big hit to your bank balance, it can save you a considerable amount over the year.
-By paying for your car insurance in monthly installments, you are essentially taking out a loan from the insurer with added interest rates.
-If you can afford to pay the annual cost upfront, you could save up to 20%.
+By paying for your car insurance in monthly instalments, you are essentially taking out a loan from the insurer with added interest rates.
+If you can afford to pay the annual cost upfront, you could save 20% or even more depending on your provider.

 10. Shop around